SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 ## 🤝 Contributions

+**Qiran Hu**

-Qiran Hu completed the following tasks
+Completed the following tasks

 - 4 research papers and reflections
-    - The Github README page
+- Github README page
 - Open Issues for milestones; assign owners; use Projects/Boards

+Upcoming tasks

 - Developing the new architecture for the AI tutor
 - Designing the muti-agent workflow and developing graph-based structure for better retrieval system
 - Maintaining the Github page and fixing minor issues

+**Tony Yu**

-Tony Yu completed the following tasks
+Completed the following tasks

 - 2 research papers and reflections
 - Your proposed approach and why it will improve on prior art
 - Initial concept and value proposition

+Upcoming tasks

 - Creating a new memory framework for the AI tutor

+**Ryan Pearlman**

-Ryan Pearlman completed the following tasks
+Completed the following tasks

 - 2 research papers and reflections
 - Problem statement and why it matters
 - Target users and core tasks
 - Initial risks & mitigation (privacy, bias, safety, reliability)

+Upcoming tasks

 - Enhancing the design and workflow of app in coming checkpoints

+**Rosie Xu**

-Rosie Xu completed the following tasks
+Completed the following tasks

 - 2 research papers and reflections
 - Competitive landscape: existing systems/tools and their shortcomings
 - Plan for Checkpoint 2 validation via prompting (see CP2)

+Upcoming tasks

 - Analyzing different existing tools and their limitations